avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 and running the *create_sdcard_from_flashlayout.sh* utility instead in the scripts directory of the package in order to create an SD card image.
 This SD card image can be then flashed onto the SD card with the *dd* linux utility, Rufus, Balena Etcher and similar on other OS-es.

 # Device Setup

 Once your Greengrass device is created in /IOTCONNECT.
-(TBD link on boot switches) Download the device credentials and transfer them to the device.
+Download the device credentials and transfer them to the device.

 Either clone this repo on the device and run [installer/openstlinux/device-setup.sh](installer/openstlinux/device-setup.sh) in this directory,